A visit to the Castles of the Assassins in the Alamut Valley in photos, and some information on how to get there from Qazvin, Iran.

 It’s possible to visit the Alamut Valley from Qazvin using a mixture of public transportation and taxis, but if you want to visit multiple sites in the valley in one day, it’ll take a lot of luck with timing and/or a lot of money for shared taxis.
 NomadExpress has a good post on exploring the Alamut Valley using a combination of shared taxis and hitchhiking.

-Hiring a taxi
+Hiring a taxi and local guide

 If you’re with a group of people, it’s better to pool resources and hire a taxi for the day.
 We went with a group of 4, and it cost $70 in total, or about $18 a person–not bad for a day that involved several hundred kilometers of driving and last nearly 12 hours!